8rents/_/README.md

 2. Add, commit & push the file
 3. Paste the first part of the URL and edit the branch & image name

+## File Guidelines

+1. File names must consist of lowercase letters, numbers & hyphens only
+2. Appropriate branch for the type of media must be used
+3. Use only open formats whenever possible avoid proprietary formats like Google's webm

+### Image formats

+Prefer image formats in the following order:

+**For photographic style images**

+1. Png
+2. peg

+**For limited color / drawing style images (ex.
+Logos)**

+1. Svg
+2. Gif